Connecticut Rivers Council: Frederick Sprague Barbour Scout Reservation

+Edmund D. Strang Scout Reservation

+The roughly 186 acre scout camp is located in Goshen, Connecticut.
+Founded in 1961 under the name Housatonic Scout Reservation, the land was later renamed in 1990 to honor its co-founder: World War II veteran and life-long Scouter Ed Strang.
+Camp Strang was operated by Housatonic Council until its 2026 merger with Connecticut Rivers Council.

 Camp Workcoeman

 Camp Workcoeman is located on the shore of West Hill Lake in New Hartford, Connecticut.
 Established in 1924, it is one of the oldest, continuously operated Scout camps in the country.
 For over 100 years, thousands of Scouts and Scouters have experienced Scouting at its best at Camp Workcoeman.
 Until 2021, it was also home to Laurel Music Camp.
 In 1994, Camp Workcoeman was part of a study conducted by the National Boy Scout Council for exemplary Scout camps in the country.

 The program includes Swimming and Boating on the West Hill Pond (sail boats, snorkeling, stand-up paddle boards, underwater nature hike, team canoeing, camp-wide aquatic meet, kayaking and Polar Bear Swim).
 Older Scouts can use the Shawtown Wilderness Trek.
 For younger Scouts, the Tenderfoot's Compass Program is offered.
 This program, based around the patrol method, focuses on teaching basic Scouting skills and includes Swimming Merit Badge.
 Each week a number of camp-wide activities are scheduled, including Aquatic Meet, Scoutmaster Shoot-Off, Friday Night Campfire, Saturday Court of Honor and Family Bar-B-Que.

 Camp Workcoeman stopped offering Scouts BSA resident camp at the start of the COVID-19 pandemic in 2020.
-Since then, the camp has offered short-term programs during the summer instead.
+Since then, the camp offered weekend programs year around and also hosted one of two National Youth Leadership Training courses for the council during the summer.
+In 2026, Camp Workcoeman also began offering a resident Summer Camp program for Cub Scouts.